 (f) Record drawings.
-Upon completion of construction, the subdivider or, when a private road is built, the owner shall present to the Town one (1) set of reproducible mylar, one (1) hard copy, and digital files in a format used by the project engineer during project design or other format approved by the Public Works Director suitable for import into the Town Geographic Information System (GIS)one (1) electronic file of record drawings indicating facilities as constructed.
+Upon completion of construction, the subdivider or, when a private road is built, the owner shall present to the Town one (1) set of reproducible mylar, one (1) hard copy, and digital files in a format used by the project engineer during project design or other format approved by the Public Works Director suitable for import into the Town Geographic Information System (GIS).
 The record drawings shall be based on the field logs of the construction monitor and of a quality acceptable to the Town.
 The record drawings shall include an engineer's seal, distances, angles and bearings for complete and accurate determinations of locations on the ground, right-of-way monuments and as set, as-built profiles of the centerlines of traveled ways, ledge elevations encountered during construction and information on the locations, size, materials and elevations of storm drains, sanitary sewers and other underground utility lines, including but not limited to water, electric, telephone, natural gas, cable television.